gwen001/gwen001/README.md

 Feel free to try my scripts or update them to fit your needs.
 Check also [some good oneliners](https://gist.github.com/gwen001).

-Currently working on some research about DNS and Dependency Confusion.
+Currently working on my new prject: https://offsec.tools.
+A vast collection of security tools for bug bounty, pentest and red teaming.

 <p>
     <img src="https://img.shields.io/badge/-python-green" alt="python badge">